lambert/TTO/docs/homebrewing/batches/batch_1/README.md

 ### Tasting notes

+27-05-2020 20:05 A bit sour, still cloudy and fruity.
+Day 6 of fermenting.
+Gravity from 1.060 to 1.024.
+Just a couple of days before bottling.

 14-06-2020 16:25 opened a half filled bottle, gave a small puff, poured hazy with some small bubbles and no foamy head, no lagging, slightly darker color than expected, tasted sour and boozy, very light carbonation.

 05-07-2020 15:10 light foam which dissolves quickly, very light carbonation, little hint of orange, sour.

 18-07-2020 cooled and served @ 7 C, light carbonation, no foam, sour taste.

+07-08-2020 16:46 cooled and served @ 7 C, light carbonation, no foam, sour taste.

+03-09-2020 18:xx cooled and served @ 7 C, light carbonation, no foam, sour taste.

 ## Batch notes